Skip to main content

 Promote

-High-impact learnings get promoted into CLAUDE.md — permanent context for every session.
+High-impact learnings get promoted into the repo’s instruction surfaces — permanent context for future sessions.

 Learning Lifecycle